mpacula/COSMOS/docs/source/install.rst

     pip install .

-Now cosmos is installed to its own python virtual environment, which you can activate by executing the following `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ command:
+Cosmos will be installed to its own python virtual environment, which you can activate by executing the following `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ command:

 .. code-block:: bash

     $ workon cosmos

-Make sure you type :command`workon cosmos` anytime you want to interact with Cosmos, or run a script that uses Cosmos.
+Make sure you execute :command:`workon cosmos` anytime you want to interact with Cosmos, or run a script that uses Cosmos.
 Deactivate the virtual environment by executing:

 .. code-block:: bash